-Louise Glück will receive the Nobel Prize in Literature on Dec.
-10. This high honor will be one in a series of accolades she has received since her time as a visiting lecturer at UNC Greensboro, at the start of her career, some 47 years ago.
+Louise Glück received the Nobel Prize in Literature in 2020.
+This high honor was one in a series of accolades she had received since her time as a visiting lecturer at UNCG, at the start of her career, a half-century earlier.

-As this American icon receives the Nobel Prize for her unmistakable poetic voice, she will join the likes of past recipients such as Bob Dylan, Toni Morrison, and Ernest Hemingway.
-Along with this honor, Glück has served as Poet Laureate for the United States in 2003-2004, and has won numerous awards, including a Yale Bollingen Prize and a Pulitzer Prize.
+As this American icon received the Nobel Prize for her unmistakable poetic voice, she joined the likes of past recipients such as Bob Dylan, Toni Morrison, and Ernest Hemingway.
+Along with this honor, Glück had served as Poet Laureate for the United States in 2003-2004, and had won numerous awards, including a Yale Bollingen Prize and a Pulitzer Prize.

 What sets Louise Glück apart from her fellow recipients – and that brings special pride from Spartans near and far – is that she taught at UNCG as a member of the English Department in 1973, when her career and recognition were just beginning.

 It was Glück’s self-proclaimed “first real teaching job.”